redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

-and parsing the URL of the preview deployment from the output of the `netlify deploy` command (this is similar to how the [Netlify Github Action](https://github.com/netlify/actions/blob/master/cli/entrypoint.sh) does it, that's where I got those beautiful regexs from!).
+and parsing the URL of the preview deployment from the output of the `netlify deploy` command (this is similar to how the [Netlify Github Action](https://github.com/netlify/actions/blob/master/cli/entrypoint.sh) does it, that's where I got those ~crazy~ beautiful regexs from!).
 Your PRs (that successfully build!) will now display a button from where you can access your preview deployment directly: